Yohnah/Docker/README.md

-___
-***Notice:***
-Everything is working again.
-The boxes are available again on Vagrant Cloud, thanks for your patience.

-A mayor version was raised it up because of refactoring all code.
-___

 # Begin

 Welcome to this modest project, a Docker Desktop alternative on Vagrant by Hashicorp

 Just run ***vagrant up*** command and get a worked Docker Desktop alterative

-Debian GNU/Linux is used as OS based system for compatibily reasons among the listed hypervisors below
+Debian GNU/Linux is used as OS based system for compatibily reasons among the listed [hypervisors](#hypervisor) below
 ___
 ***Note:***
 Vagrant Cloud repository: [https://app.vagrantup.com/Yohnah/boxes/Docker](https://app.vagrantup.com/Yohnah/boxes/Docker)

+Due to some limitations the Vagrant Cloud repository has only boxes for Virtualbox provider.
+If you need to get a version for one of compatible [hypervisors](#hypervisor), please see the "[Building from sources](#building-from-sources)" section for more information
 ___

 - [Begin](#begin)